NathanViaud/epoc-hub/content/privacy.md

-# Privacy Policy for [Your App Name]
+# Privacy Policy

 **Effective Date: [Insert Date]**

-At [Your App Name], we are committed to protecting your privacy and ensuring the security of your personal data.
+At ePhost, we are committed to protecting your privacy and ensuring the security of your personal data.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our file storage services.

 ## 1. Information We Collect

 We collect the following types of personal information from our users:

 - **Account Information**: When you register for an account, we collect your email address and password.
-If you choose to register using a third-party service (such as Google or Facebook), we may also collect additional information, such as your name and profile picture, as permitted by the third-party service.
+If you choose to register using a third-party service (such as Google or GitHub), we may also collect additional information, such as your name and profile picture, as permitted by the third-party service.
-- **Usage Data**: We collect information about how you use our services, including the types of files you store, the frequency of access, and the features you use.
+- **Usage Data**: We collect information about how you use our services, the frequency of access, and the features you use.
 - **Log Files**: Our servers automatically collect certain information when you access our services, including your IP address, browser type, operating system, referral URLs, device information, and timestamps.
-- **Cookies and Similar Technologies**: We use cookies and similar technologies to collect information about your interactions with our services and to improve your user experience.
+- **Cookies and Similar Technologies**: We use cookies and similar technologies for authentication purposes and to store user preferences, such as theme settings

 ## 2. How We Use Your Information